anjalibhavan/PhilDailyBot/README.md

   python main.py
   ```

 on the command line.
-Then search for @PhilDailyBot on Telegram and initialize it with '\start' You will get all further commands automatically from the bot itself.</p>
+Then search for @PhilDailyBot on Telegram and initialize it with '\start'.
+You will get all further commands automatically from the bot itself.</p>